 The hiring crew selects their best candidate after performing background and reference checks.
 If the top pick refuses the offer or discussions fail to generate a signed offer letter, the hiring team should identify a backup candidate.

 If no prospects match the recruiting requirements, the hiring team must decide whether or not to restart the hiring process.
-If this is the case, the recruiting team should consider whether or not to adapt or change the hiring process in order to produce more attractive prospects.
+The recruiting team must consider changing the hiring process to produce more attractive prospects.

-Once a top applicant has been found, the company should make an initial offer.
+The company should make an initial offer after finding the top applicant.
 The benefits, salary, paid time off, potential severance compensation, start date, working policy remotely, included business equipment, and other terms and circumstances of employment should all be stated in the offer letter.

-After discussions, the candidate is employed if he or she accepts the job offer.
+After discussions, the candidate is employed if they accept the job offer.
 When an offer letter is accepted, the process of filling out and completing employment paperwork begins.
 Forms and papers may contain the following: